VictorIJnr/bu/README.md

     + You'll have a bash shell in front of you; if you've never used docker before, you're now inside the container.
 It's like if a VM went on a diet and could share data with other VMs.
 Nothing scary.
     + Use the shell to poke around the source code or any data I'm using.
 If I've finished distbu, you won't have a data/ folder to play around with.
     + But you can run something basic like `python -m characterisation.stack` from the src/ directory to see what it's like to filter the original dataset.
 Head's up though, it's not exactly exciting.

+## Demoing bu
+Okay, so this section is pretty much just for me to show people that bu works.
+Feel free to read this though, especially if you're using this in the most barebones way possible.
+Like, we're talking no pre-trained models and just a bunch of data barebones here.
+In that case, your a damn mental case.

+### Classification
+I'm going to start from the beginning.
+You think that'll be obvious, but I could very easily ignore the initial step(s) and be just fine.
+I won't go low-level into the actual commands needed for demonstration, that was for the last section.
+This is going to be pretty high-level until the last couple of bits.

+Alright, you'll want to get yourself a dataset to work with. **_BUT_** it has to be one of the [StackExchange Datasets](https://archive.org/details/stackexchange).
+Yep.
+Just go for the _worldbuilding_ dataset.
+Plus download the _serverfault_ dataset so the Convolutional AutoEncoder can train itself. <sup>I can't be bothered to parameterise its training yet.</sup>

+We good?
+Good.
+Now I'm going to assume you're using [docker](https://www.docker.com/), if not, [get it](https://www.docker.com/get-started).
+Why?
+Because I don't want to set up a virtual environment.
+Take your downloaded data and **_yeet_** it into a docker volume; make sure you name it `distbu` as that's the name I use, and that's the name used in my scripts (looks like Timmy and I have something in common, ugh).
+You'll need to run those scripts in order to set up the container.

+Alright, so now you have the container set up, we'll be in a position to demonstrate the capabilities of bu.

+### Transformation
+So, I haven't gotten to the part where bu performs "Natural Language Transformation" (I guess?) so I don't even know where I would start when it comes to demoing that.
+So for now, this'll remain blank because I don't know what to say.

+Oh, but I just realised how much of a minefield Natural Language Transformation could become.
+Looks like this'll be fun.